eclipse-edc/MinimumViableDataspace/system-tests/README.md

 ./gradlew :launcher:shadowJar
 ```

 From the `MVD` root folder execute the following commands to set the `Registration Launcher` path environment variable and start `MVD` using the `docker-compose.yml` file.

+> Note that the value of the path is relative to the build system and is only here for example.

 ```bash
 export REGISTRATION_SERVICE_LAUNCHER_PATH=/home/user/RegistrationService/launcher